NeuroBridge/NeuroBridge1.0/README.md

 ## Installation

 - To run this website locally, clone the repo and install the dependencies (`npm i`)
-- The content for this website is hosted inside this repository under the content folder in yaml format.
-- To spin up the application, run  `npm start` which runs gatsby develop and will allow you to access the site on localhost:8000
+- Spin up the development server on `localhost:8000` by running `npm start`.
-- You will also be able to access the data coming through from contentful by checking out localhost:8000/_graphql
+- You will also be able to access the data coming through from contentful by navigating to `localhost:8000/__graphql` in your browser.
-- To check the build, run `npm build` which will run gatsby build and build the site.
-To see the site, run `gatsby serve`, and you should be able to see the site on localhost:9000
+- When proposing changes, always verify the build process runs without error locally with `npm run build`.
+Serve the built application on port `localhost:9000` with `gatsby serve`.

 ## Development

 There are three notable branches for this project.